Maghnie/docs/developers/mqtt-api/specification.md

   For efficiency reasons, the edge device uses short 4 to 12 characters long identifiers generated from the full datapoint names, for example: `load-balancing-group/project-handle/0OHgK8nP`. aedifion's hash identifiers are built as follows:

-  1. Built SHA1 hash of the UTF-8 encoded datapoint id.
+  1. Build SHA1 hash out of the UTF-8 encoded datapoint id.
   2. Cut the first `hash_id_length` characters where `hash_id_length` is configured individually per project \(default = 8\).
   3. base62-encode the shortened hash.